Maximum Matchings in Geometric Intersection Graphs: Maximum matching in low-density geometric intersection graphs

 \subsection{Separators and separator trees}

-A graph $G$ has a $(k, \alpha)$-separation if $V(G)$ can be partitioned into three pairwise disjoint sets $X,Y,Z$ such that $|X\cup Z|\le \alpha |V|$, $|Y\cup Z|\le \alpha |V|$, $|Z|\le k$, and such that there is no edge with one endpoint in $X$ and one endpoint in $Y$.
+A graph $G$ has a $(k, \alpha)$-separation if $V(G)$ can be partitioned into three pairwise disjoint sets $X,Y,Z$ such that $|X\cup Z|\le \alpha |V(G)|$, $|Y\cup Z|\le \alpha |V(G)|$, $|Z|\le k$, and such that there is no edge with one endpoint in $X$ and one endpoint in $Y$.
 We say that $Z$ \emph{separates} $X$ and $Y$.
 At the cost of making the constant $\alpha$ larger, we can restrict our attention to graphs of a certain minimum size.

 Theorem~\ref{thm:separator} gives a $(c\sqrt{\rho n},\alpha')$-separation for every graph of $\GG_\rho$, for some constant $\alpha' < 1$.
-(A separator in $G_\UU$ is a separator in each subgraph of $G_\UU$.)
+(A separator in $G_\UU$ is a separator in every subgraph of $G_\UU$ that is obtained by omitting edges from $G_\UU$.)
 Furthermore, such a separation can be computed in expected linear time, if the objects defining the graph are available.